hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604565v1-from-standalone-llms-to-integrated-intelligence-a-survey-of-compound.md

 ---
 layout: default
-title: From Standalone LLMs to Integrated Intelligence: A Survey of Compound Al Systems
+title: "From Standalone LLMs to Integrated Intelligence: A Survey of Compound Al Systems"
 ---

 # From Standalone LLMs to Integrated Intelligence: A Survey of Compound Al Systems